Pikorage/ECE_4180_Smart_Walking_Stick/README.md

 * Initally trigger pin sends out an ultrasonic signal and the echo pin waits to receive the signal back.
 * The distance can be calculated by measuring the width of the echo distance.
 * Typically a hardware timer is needed but simple divide operation can calibrate the sensor to obtain real time measurement values.
-* Wait time of ------ms is added to ensure that the device can receive longest possible time for echo to return and hence avoiding any collision between the previous and the next signal.
+* Wait time of 500 ms is added to ensure that the device can receive longest possible time for echo to return and hence avoiding any collision between the previous and the next signal.
 * We have used two ultrasonic sensors in our project.
 One is to detect the obstacles in front of the user and the other sensor is used as a depth sensor which can detect stairs/holes in the path.